-Although plenty of people have the virus, many never actually develop a cold sore or blister.
-If you have HSV-1, there is no actual cure, but a cold sore remedy can treat its resulting outbreaks, make them less severe or keep them from occurring altogether.
+Although plenty of people have the virus, many never develop a cold sore or blister.
+If you have HSV-1, there is no real cure, but a cold sore remedy can treat its resulting outbreaks, make them less severe or keep them from occurring altogether.

 Over-the-Counter Cold Sore Relief

-Antiviral medications are usually only available with a prescription, but there are also over-the-counter options that can help reduce the pain and discomfort of a cold sore.
-These are usually topical creams that contain either an antiviral or local anesthetic to numb the irritated area.
-An antiviral option is docosanol, which should be applied directly to the sores to reduce any pain and help them clear faster.
+Antiviral medications are usually obtained with a prescription only, but over-the-counter options are also available that can help reduce the pain and discomfort of a cold sore.
+These are usually topical creams that contain either an antiviral or local anaesthetic to numb the irritated area.

-A product that numbs the area, such as Colgate® Orabase®, can also be applied to ease the discomfort you experience from a cold sore.
-The active ingredient in this item is benzocaine, a type of local anesthetic.
-Of course a more readily available way to desensitize the area is with a cold compress or ice pack; apply this to your lips as soon as you notice a cold sore.
+Some products act as local anaesthetics that numb the area to ease any discomfort caused by a cold sore.
+Of course, a more readily available way to desensitize the area is with a cold compress or ice pack; apply this to your lips as soon as you notice a cold sore.

 Keep Cold Sores Away

-Some people, for example, develop cold sores after spending time in the sun, so using sunscreen on the lips can help control outbreaks, as can avoiding excess sun exposure.
-Still others experience outbreaks when under stress, so finding ways to manage or reduce anxiety levels can also be of help.
-Because it is possible to spread the virus to other people, and to other parts of your body, you'll want to avoid sharing drink glasses and utensils.
-Keep from touching the blister and then touching another part of the body, as well.
+For example, some people develop cold sores after spending time in the sun, so using sunscreen on the lips can help control outbreaks, as can avoiding excessive sun exposure.
+Still others experience outbreaks when under stress, so finding ways to manage or reduce anxiety levels can also be helpful.
+As the virus can spread to other people and to other parts of the body, you'll want to avoid sharing drinking glasses and utensils.
+Moreover, avoid touching the blister and then touching another part of your body.

 Although there may be no cure for the common cold sore, there are plenty of ways to cope with it.
-Finding the treatment that works best for you might take a bit of trial and error, but in time, you'll find one that reduces outbreaks or clears them up quickly.
+Finding the treatment that works best for you might take a bit of trial and error, but in time you should find one that reduces outbreaks or clears them up quickly.